starship/starship/docs/zh-TW/config/README.md

 ## Java

-`java` 模組顯示現在安裝的 Java 版本。 By default the module will be shown if any of the following conditions are met:
+The `java` module shows the currently installed version of Java.
+By default the module will be shown if any of the following conditions are met:

 - The current directory contains a `pom.xml`, `build.gradle.kts`, `build.sbt`, `.java-version`, `.deps.edn`, `project.clj`, or `build.boot` file
 - The current directory contains a file with the `.java`, `.class`, `.gradle`, `.jar`, `.clj`, or `.cljc` extension